 Harcha (also spelled harsha) is a Moroccan pan-fried bread made from semolina flour, butter, and milk.
-Although it looks a bit like an English muffin, it's more like cornbread in texture and taste.
+Although it looks a bit like an English muffin, it is more like cornbread in texture and taste.

 04 of 10

 This easy Moroccan recipe yields a semolina soup flavored with saffron and anise.
-It's equally satisfying as a supper and breakfast food and is traditionally served with dates on the side.Continue to 5 of 10 below.
+It is equally satisfying as a supper and breakfast food and is traditionally served with dates on the side.Continue to 5 of 10 below.

 05 of 10

-Although semolina is famously used to make pasta or couscous, it also makes a very flavorful, chewy bread.
-Moroccan Semolina bread – or khobz dyal smida – is easy to prepare and perfect for sandwiches, breakfast, tea time or serving with tagines.
+Although semolina is commonly used to make pasta or couscous, it also makes a flavorful, chewy bread.
+Moroccan Semolina bread or khobz dyal smida is easy to prepare and perfect for sandwiches, breakfast, tea time, or serving with tagines.

 06 of 10

-Batbout is one of my family's favorite Moroccan breads.
-This recipe yields a soft and chewy bread with a pocket that can be stuffed like pita.
-Increase the amount of semolina in the dough as desired.
+Batbout is a popular Moroccan bread.
+This recipe yields a soft and chewy bread with a pocket that can be stuffed like a pita.
+You can increase the amount of semolina in the dough as desired.

 07 of 10